CloudSecurityAlliance/CSA-Guidance/Domain 10- Application Security.md

 * *Training:* Three different roles will require two new categories of training.
 Development, operations, and security should all receive additional training on cloud security fundamentals (which are not provider specific) as well as appropriate technical security training on any specific cloud providers and platforms used on their projects.
 There is typically greater developer and operations involvement in directly architecting and managing the cloud infrastructure, so baseline security training that's specific to the tools they will use is essential.

-* *Define:* The organization determines the approved architectures or features/tools for the provider, security standards, and other requirements.
+* *Define:* The cloud consumer determines the approved architectures or features/tools for the provider, security standards, and other requirements.
 This might be tightly coupled to compliance requirements, listing, for example, what kind of data is allowed onto which cloud services (including individual services within a larger provider).
 At this step the deployment processes should also be defined, although that is sometimes finalized later in a project.
 Security standards should include the initial entitlements for who is allowed to manage which services in the cloud provider, which is often independent of the actual application architecture.
 It should also include pre-approved tools, technologies, configurations, and even design patterns.

 * *Design:* During the application design process, especially when PaaS is involved, the focus for security in cloud is on architecture, the cloud provider's baseline capabilities, cloud provider features, and automating and managing security for deployment and operations.
 We find that there are often significant security benefits to integrating security into the application architecture since there are opportunities to leverage the provider's own security capabilities.
 For example, inserting a serverless load balancer or message queue could completely block certain network attack paths.
 This is also where you perform threat modeling, which must also be cloud and provider/platform specific.